-Downstream water availability is likely to be least affected in good years or high and moderate rainfall zones but could be an important constraint in dry years or low rainfall zones of semi-arid tropics^{9,38,69}.
-Again, this should be weighed against the positive effects of reduced sedimentation in the rivers and the dam due to the reduced soil loss from Jatropha plantations.
-In order to analyze effects of different upstream land-use alternatives on the various stakeholders in the sub-basin, an integrated assessment of various land-use and management options for the whole sub-basin area has to be made.
+analyze effects of different upstream land-use alternatives on the various stakeholders in the sub-basin, an integrated assessment of various land-use and management options for the whole sub-basin area has to be made.

-Soil loss and soil degradation might become an increasingly important factor to account for in the future^{62,74}.
-It is apparent that soil loss from the fields at rainfall intensities above 30-50 mm day-1 is significant21, in particular for wastelands.
-Due to climate change, high rainfall intensities are projected to become more common in different parts of India^{46,49,83} and elsewhere in the World^{7,10,84}.
-Soil loss from the fields can therefore be expected to increase^{61,80,85}.
-Once land degradation has begun, the process may eventually become difficult to halt since the lack of vegetation causing high soil loss makes rehabilitation more difficult^{41,48,73,82}.
-Hence, a vicious circle may become established, which is difficult to interrupt due to the negative feedback mechanisms between canopy coverage, runoff generation and soil loss.
-Other studies have shown that Jatropha has the potential to rehabilitate landscapes that have been badly degraded^{3,51} and can also induce carbon sequestering in soils32.
-For Indian wastelands, an average annual carbon sequestration rate as 2.25 CO2 tons ha-1 year-1 has been reported for the case of Jatropha20.
+Soil loss and soil degradation might become an increasingly important factor to account for in the future.
+58,59 It is apparent that soil loss from the fields at rainfall intensities above 30-50 mm day-1 is significant, 49 in particular for wastelands.
+Due to climate change, high rainfall intensities are projected to become more common in different parts of India60-62 and elsewhere in the world.63-65 Soil loss from the fields can therefore be expected to increase.66-68 Once land degradation has begun, the process may eventually become difficult to halt since the lack of vegetation causing high soil loss makes rehabilitation more difficult.69-72 Hence, a vicious circle may be established, which is difficult to interrupt due to the negative feedback mechanisms between canopy coverage, runoff generation, and soil loss.
+Other studies have shown that Jatropha has the potential to rehabilitate landscapes that have been badly degraded 5,26 and can also induce carbon sequestering in soils.
+73 For Indian wasteland, an average annual carbon sequestration rate of 2.25 tons CO_2 ha-1 year-1 has been reported for the case of Jatropha.
+11

-5.2 Contributions to improved livelihood conditions
+Contributions to improved livelihood conditions

-There are several negative consequences of Jatropha has also been assessed at larger scale of implementation^{24-26,57}.
-It is not found socially and economically viable to switch agricultural land into bio-fuel plantation^{15,44}.
-Conversion of agricultural land to Jatropha is not found remunerative both in rainfed and irrigated lands in private farms at Tamil Nadu, India and its potential variability is strongly determined by water access.
-Unrealistic claims on yield predictions mainly in low input regions by various development agencies led to serious conflicts between the state and the farmers, between socio-economic classes and even within households45.
+Several negative consequences of Jatropha have been assessed at larger scale of implementation.
+The scale of implementation.
+It has not been found socially and economically viable to switch agricultural land into biofuel plantations.
+Conversion of agricultural land to Jatropha has not been found economically beneficial for rain-fed or irrigated lands in private farms in Tamil Nadu, India, and the potential variability is strongly determined by water access.
+Unrealistic claims on yield predictions mainly in low-input regions by various development agencies led to serious conflicts between the state and the farmers, between socio-economic classes, and even within households.